Leonard-The-Wise/NWScript-Npp/ReadMe.md

 A special mention to [The Cherno C++ series](https://www.youtube.com/watch?v=18c3MTX0PK0&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb&ab_channel=TheCherno) which helped an old developer a lot, that alghough had many years of IT experience (I'm actually a professional database architect), would never have touched a C++ code since about the early 2000s *(yeah, I tried to use C# syntax here and sooner than later you can presume I was screwing things up really fast - like, using **new** keyword to "instantiate" classes... lol 😅)*.
 Then I decided to scratch all I presumed I knew about C++ language and started all over with his series.
 Yeah, that changed things really fast!

 - Also, while dealing with regular expressions - something I needed to use to [parse NWScript files](src/NWScriptParser.cpp) for Notepad++ auto-complete integration, I was severally struggling with [backtracking](https://www.regular-expressions.info/catastrophic.html) up until I learned about possessive operators (\*+, ++, ?+) and atomic groups (?>).
 That was a life-changing experience...
 So I advise you before trying to write regexes, I REALLY recommend to study the subject first, instead of just copy-pasting code from google searches like I was doing my entire life up to that day... (yeah, never bothered in really learning regex for a long time :/).
+And that lead me up to...

 ### The PCRE2 regex engine saga...